 2. Choose the best method of transportation

 - If you have a transfer booked, look for the company logo on t-shirts/boards before leaving with anyone.
 When arriving at your destination, there will nearly always be people waiting in the arrivals lounge to offer you a lift.
 Ignore them.
 If you’re unsure, ring the company and ask for the name and license plate of the driver, if possible.

 - Make sure any transport you take is marked and licensed, whether it’s an Uber, Taxi, Lyft, etc. Taxies should always have a logo, roof sign, and/or Driver Display Card showing a number that can be entered online to check the validity.
 When taking an Uber/Lyft, make sure the license plate and driver photo matches the one shown on the app.
 If you’re uncertain, walk away.

 - Before booking an Uber (or any company, for that matter) make sure to read the reviews previous passengers have left.
 If they don’t have great feedback, choose a different driver.

 - Never let taxi drivers pick up other passengers and know where to sit.
 The seating choice is an entirely personal preference; the majority of people lean more towards sitting in the back, behind the passenger seat.
 This allows you to keep an eye out at all times and have an easy escape should anything happen.
 It also means you’re more hidden from passing pedestrians and other cars.
 On the other hand, some passengers prefer sitting in the front seat to be able to retaliate easier and to stay alert and aware of their surroundings.

 - Always let someone trusted know where you’re heading and what time you are expected to arrive.
 There are apps you can download that share your location with friends and family, such as Life360 and Glympse.
 These allow your loved ones to track your journey in real-time, request check-ins, and receive alerts upon arriving at your destination.

 3. Immerse yourself in the culture

 - When traveling anywhere, be aware of the culture you’ll be immersing yourself into.
 Doing your research before leaving is crucial in order to minimize any unintentional disrespect or offense to the locals, from etiquette and language to religion and artifacts.

 - Learn the very basics of the language such as greetings and manners.
-Also, learn how to ask where the toilets are, common needs like “milk”, and even the various words for public transport.
+Also, learn how to ask where the toilets are and “milk”, and even the various words for public transport.
 You’ll thank yourself later for putting in the extra effort, and you won’t feel as lost.

 There is so much we don’t know about cultures around the world, which is why it’s integral to inform ourselves.